Museum Passes, Paris

 It gives free entry and direct access to 60 museums and monuments in and around Paris (e.g. Versailles).
 The number of visits is unlimited and you can buy the pass before the day you are going to use him.

-The prices of the Museum Pass have been markedly increased for 2012 - 2013:
+The prices of the Museum Pass have been again increased for 2014 (except the 6 day pass):

 6 DAY pass costs 69 €